Neima-Nesru/Mini_Projects/Java_Projects/README.md

 ## GPA Calculator GUI Application

 This mini project is a Graphical User Interface (GUI) application developed in Java using JDBC.
-It allows users to calculate their Grade Point Average (GPA) based on the marks/grades obtained in different subjects.
+It allows students to calculate their Grade Point Average (GPA) based on the marks/grades obtained in different subjects.

 ## Features